-Find a location that appeals to and is accessible for the most people.
+- Find a location that appeals and is accessible to the most people.
 Think about those with physical or mobility challenges.
-The best bet might be a relative’s backyard in a central location that most family members can get to easily or you may choose a cruise or destination reunion with a more vacation-like atmosphere.
-Identifying the right location can be key to high attendance and a successful reunion.
+For some family, a relative’s backyard in a central location works well.
+Others choose a cruise or destination reunion with a more vacation-like feel.
+Identifying the right location for your reunion can be key to high attendance and a successful event.

-Try to make the cost of the reunion affordable for all family members.
+- Try to keep the cost of the reunion affordable for all family members.
 Take into account varying ages, lifestyles, income levels, and financial resources.

+- Send save-the-dates.
 As soon as you have decided on the particulars, send out a “save-the-date” by email or postal mail.
-Include any important information, especially information regarding the need for people to make reservations or make other arrangements.
-If you are asking people to provide a financial contribution, let them know the amount as soon as possible.
+Include any important information, especially any facts regarding any arrangement that must be made like securing hotel reservations.
+If you are asking people to provide money in advance, let them know the amount as soon as possible.

-Make sure the event includes something to interest everyone.
-You will probably want to have some entertainment and/or activities planned.
-Playing games and doing activities together can be a great icebreaker for relatives who don’t have an opportunity see each other regularly.
+- Make sure the event includes something of interest to everyone.
+You’ll probably want to have some entertainment and/or activities planned.
+Playing games and doing activities together can be a great icebreaker for relatives who don’t get together on a regular basis.
 Maybe someone in the family with a theater background could organize some skits or a talent show.
-An athlete or coach could put together a friendly sports competion.
+An athlete or coach could put together a friendly sports competition.
 A teacher could come up with arts and crafts projects for the kids.

 - Set up a Facebook page or website.
 It will help you keep everyone informed and help to rev up excitement about the reunion as the date approaches.
 Perhaps a tech-savvy teen in the family would enjoy helping you keep the site up-to-date.
 You may even decide to continue the site/page after the reunion to share photos and family news.